Polish House, Bydgoszcz: Interwar years

 In 1920, due to the poor housing conditions in the rectory then at 11 Focha Street, Bydgoszcz parish priest Tadeusz Skarbek-Malczewski planned the construction of a large house intended for meetings and educational activities for Catholics.

 The plot, belonging to the church, was located at 1 Grodzka Street.
 Stefan Cybichowski was chosen as the designer of the project: the architect from Poznań had already realized many sacred buildings in Bydgoszcz, in Greater Poland and in Pomerania.
 The construction was financed from social contributions and funds of the city hall, chaired by Bernard Śliwiński.

 Construction works were carried out between 1927 and 1928 by a local company owned by Julian Jarocki.
 The consecration of the Catholic House was performed by Father Tadeusz Skarbek-Malczewski on 11 March 1927.
 According to Cybichowski's plans, the house sheltered on the ground floor a reading room and a common room with 240 seats, decorated with paintings from the Poor Clares Church and the Bydgoszcz Cathedral.
 The first floor had a hall with 60 seats and the administrator's apartment.
 The building hosted gatherings of church associations and brotherhoods of the parish church, meetings with children and youth, religious plays staged by amateur groups, as well as rehearsals of the Saint Wojciech Singing Society and many other various religious events.

-Second World War
+During WW2

 In December 1939, the collections of the Municipal Museum were moved to the House, anticipating the demolition by Nazi authorities of the museum building sitting on the western side of the Old Market Square, Bydgoszcz.
 The artifact's curator was Kazimierz Borucki.
 At the beginning of 1940, German authorities began to raze the Old Market Jesuit church, the entire western frontage of the Square -including the tenement house hosting the regional Museum (at Nr.
 2), and edifices at Mostowa street cornering the Brda river.
 Following these operations, the Catholic House had his front facade open to the bridge on the Brda river, as one can still see today.
 The years of conflict impacted the House: traces of fire from WWII were still visible when the reconstruction started in the 2010s.